-4. Infrared (IR) measurements are performed to characterize the functional groups in the compounds.
-Match the three IR spectra with compounds 1, 2 and 3 by ticking the appropriate box.
+4. Infrared (IR) measurements are performed to characterize the compounds.
+Match the three IR spectra with compounds 1, 2 and 3.

 5. The 1H NMR spectrum of copolymer 3 (in DMSO- d_6 , at 60 °C, 500 MHz) is reported in Fig. 1.
 Using some or all of the NMR signals, the areas of which are reported in Table 2, calculate its number average molar mass M_n , considering n from question 2.
-For your calculations, draw a circle around the group(s) of atoms you used and give their corresponding symbol(s) (α , β ...).
+Draw a circle (in the structure given) around the group(s) of atoms you use for your calculations, and give their corresponding symbol(s) $(\alpha, \beta...)$.